 Key Path User Preset

 Remote Command :SYSTem:PRESet:USER:SAVE

 Example :SYST:PRES:USER:SAVE

 Notes :SYST:PRES:SAVE creates the same file as if the user requested a SAV or a MMEM: STOR:STAT, except User Preset Save does not allow the user to specify the filename or the location of the file.

 Initial S/W Revision Prior to A.02.00

 View/Display

-Accesses a menu of functions that enable you to set up and control the display parameters for the current measurement.
+Provides a menu for selecting display parameters for the current measurement.